 Do you need an Arlington AC repair company?
-Many homeowners living in Arlington, Fort Caroline and Regency communities have come to know Donovan Heat & Air as the most reputable source for expert AC repair in Jacksonville.
+Many homeowners living in Arlington, Fort Caroline and Regency communities have come to know Donovan Heat, Air, & Electric as the most reputable source for expert AC repair in Jacksonville.
 With a skilled team of N.A.T.E. certified air conditioning and heating professionals, Donovan can provide prompt AC repair, a new system installation, or locate the right replacement equipment for your existing heating and air conditioning unit.
 As a fully licensed and insured HVAC company (CACO 58398 and CACO 39761), all Donovan service technicians have completed the Northeast Florida Builders Association’s 4-year Apprentice Program as a Licensed Journeyman.

 Located due east of Jacksonville’s downtown, Arlington was one of the first areas visited by European explorers.
 In 1564, the French built Fort Caroline (now a National Memorial) on the east bank of the St. Johns near the mouth of the river.
 Almost three centuries later, the opening of the Matthews Bridge allowed Arlington to become the fastest growing area of Jacksonville for more than a decade.

 Arlington remains one of the larger sections (along with Northside, Westside and Southside) of Duval County.
 Generally speaking, Arlington area occupies most of Jacksonville east and south of the St. Johns, west of the Intracoastal Waterway, and north of the Arlington River.
 Today, the Arlington area overlaps with Jacksonville’s Southside at its southern end.
-Donovan Heat & Air provides Arlington AC repair, new unit installations and air conditioning service agreements to residents in all areas of Arlington, Fort Caroline and Regency to include but not limited to:
+Donovan Heat, Air, & Electric provides Arlington AC repair, new unit installations and air conditioning service agreements to residents in all areas of Arlington, Fort Caroline and Regency to include but not limited to:

 HVAC stands for Heating, Ventilating and Air Conditioning.
 These are the three primary components for maintaining indoor comfort.
 A reputable HVAC company has skilled technicians that can provide an array of services for thermal comfort, indoor air quality and proper ventilation.
-HVAC companies are often referred to as an HVAC contractor and must be licensed to perform work on a central air conditioning system in the State of Florida.
+HVAC companies are often referred to as a HVAC contractor and must be licensed to perform work on a central air conditioning system in the State of Florida.